Parent to Child – Relationship Queries in SOQL

 - SOQL ’for’ Loops

-Understanding relationships between different objects is important to managing Salesforce data effectively.
-One of the most common and powerful relationships is the Parent-to-Child relationship, which enables you to organize and structure data in a way that reflects real-world scenarios.
-This relationship type helps in building robust data models that support complex business processes.
-A parent-to-child relationship query in SOQL is used to retrieve child records associated with a parent record.
-In this chapter, we will look at how you can use this query to fetch data from standard as well as custom objects.
+Understanding relationships between different objects is important for managing Salesforce data effectively.
+One of the most commonly used query patterns in Salesforce is the Parent-to-Child relationship query, which enables you to organize and structure data in a way that reflects real-world scenarios.
+This query pattern helps in building robust data models that support complex business processes.

 What is a Parent-to-Child Relationship Query?

-A Parent-to-Child relationship query in Salesforce allows you to retrieve data from related objects where the parent object has a one-to-many relationship with the child object.
-This means that for each record in the parent object, there can be multiple related records in the child object.
-Parent-to-child relationship queries allow you to efficiently retrieve data from both the parent and child objects in a single SOQL query, making it convenient to access related records.
+A Parent-to-Child relationship in Salesforce query allows you to retrieve data from related objects where a parent object is related to multiple child records through lookup or master-detail relationships.
+It means that for each record in the parent object, there can be multiple related records in the child object.

 Example: